-The Oak Ridge Small Cap Growth Fund was the successor in interest to the Pioneer Oak Ridge Small Cap Growth Fund, former series of another registered investment company, Pioneer Series Trust I (the "Pioneer Trust"), that had the same investment objective and substantially the same investment strategies as the Predecessor Fund (the "Prior Predecessor Fund").
-The Prior Predecessor Fund was advised by Pioneer Investment Management, Inc. and subadvised by Oak Ridge.
-Shareholders of the Prior Predecessor Fund approved the reorganization of the Prior Predecessor Fund with and into the Predecessor Fund, and effective as of the close of business on October 17, 2014, the assets and liabilities of the Prior Predecessor Fund was transferred to IMST in exchange for shares of the Predecessor Fund.
-The Predecessor Fund had succeeded to the performance, financial and other historical information of those of the Prior Predecessor Fund.
+The Oak Ridge Multi Strategy Fund and the Oak Ridge Small Cap Growth Fund were successors in interest to the Pioneer Oak Ridge Large Cap Growth Fund and the Pioneer Oak Ridge Small Cap Growth Fund, respectively, former series of another registered investment company, Pioneer Series Trust I (the "Pioneer Trust"), that had the same investment objective and substantially the same investment strategies as the corresponding Predecessor Funds (each, a "Prior Predecessor Fund" and together, the "Prior Predecessor Funds").
+Each of the Prior Predecessor Funds were advised by Pioneer Investment Management, Inc. and sub-advised by Oak Ridge.
+Shareholders of the Prior Predecessor Funds, and effective as of the close of business on October 17, 2014, the assets and liabilities of each of the Prior Predecessor Funds were transferred to the IMST Trust in exchange for shares of each of the applicable Predecessor Funds.
+Each Predecessor Fund had succeeded to the performance, financial and other historical information of those of the corresponding Prior Predecessor Fund.

 The Pioneer Oak Ridge Large Cap Growth Fund and the Pioneer Oak Ridge Small Cap Growth Fund were successors in interest to the Oak Ridge Large Cap Equity Fund and the Oak Ridge Small Cap Equity Fund, respectively, former series of another registered investment company, Oak Ridge Funds, Inc. (the "Corporation"), that had the same investment objective and substantially the same investment strategies as the corresponding Predecessor Funds (each, an "Initial Predecessor Fund" and together, the "Initial Predecessor Funds").
 The Corporation was organized as a Maryland corporation and was incorporated on October 15, 1993.
 Each of the Initial Predecessor Funds were advised by Oak Ridge.
-Shareholders of the Initial Predecessor Funds approved the reorganization of the
+Shareholders of the Initial Predecessor Funds approved the reorganization of the Initial Predecessor Funds with and into the corresponding Prior Predecessor Funds, and effective as of the close of business on February 13, 2004, the assets and liabilities of each of the Initial Predecessor Funds.
+Each Prior Predecessor Fund had succeeded to the performance, financial and other historical information of those of the corresponding Initial Predecessor Fund.